GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 ![The new Sol System PDF group](https://resources.gravitypdf.com/uploads/2015/11/sol-system-group.png)

-Once you've uploaded the template you'll be able to see your new *Sol System* group added to the [template](../users/setup-pdf.md#template) field when configuring new form PDF templates.
+Once you've uploaded the template, you'll be able to see your new *Sol System* group added to the [template](../users/setup-pdf.md#template) field when configuring new form PDF templates.
 Go ahead and [configure a new form PDF](../users/setup-pdf.md) with your Hello World template and then [view the PDF](../users/viewing-pdfs.md).
 You should see a PDF with "Hello World" written in large text.

 ### Adding Styles